 I am influenced by the ideas and theories surrounding early attachment patterns, Jungian developmental psychology, and the teachings and rituals of indigenous cultures that have honored and marked transition intiations for centuries.
 I passionately bring these ideas and philosophies into my work with individuals, couples, and families.

 I received my Master’s Degree in Clinical Social Work from Hunter College School of Social Work and went on to complete postgraduate training at the American Institute for Psychoanalysis.
-My experience includes training in Attachment-based Psychodynamic Psychotherapy, Emotion-Focused Couples Therapy (EFT), Maternal and Family Work, Dialectical Behavioral Therapy (DBT), and Motivational Interviewing for Co-occurring Disorders.
-I opened BloomTherapy in 2013 with the hopes of empowering individuals to create their own communities and circles of support that can hold them throughout a lifetime.
+My experience includes training in Attachment-based Psychodynamic Psychotherapy, Emotion-Focused Couples Therapy (EFT), Maternal and Family Work, an Grief Tending and Processing.
+I opened BloomTherapy in 2013 with the hopes of empowering individuals to create their own communities, villages, and circles of support that can hold them throughout a lifetime.

 I believe in a therapeutic process that is collaborative and flexible- meeting my clients where they are to foster meaningful growth and change.
 I approach therapy with warmth, compassion, and honest reflection to create a non-judgmental space for self-exploration.
 I am passionate about working with individuals and couples who are carrying the emotional weight of transitions, relationship struggles, and attachment injuries.